The Big GDPR Guide

 6) processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 ComputerWeekly.com has recently posted an article that says that almost 80% of US firms could fall foul of the new GDPR legislation and could receive large fines.
 The article focuses on a poll of 323 attendees at the recent VMWorld 2017 by HyTrust.
 A worrying, 51% of respondents said that their organisation is either not concerned about GDPR or is unaware of its relevance to the business.
-GDPR still applies to organisations who hold personal data of residents in the EU even if the company is located elsewhere in the World, such as the US.
+GDPR still applies to organisations that hold the personal data of residents in the EU even if the company is located elsewhere in the World, such as the US.

 The number one element that can ensure a smooth(er) ride when preparing for GDPR is communication.
 Understanding what data you currently have, how you collect it and what you do with it should form the basis of your analysis.
 Speaking to every department and key stakeholder to understand what they use data for will help to uncover potential problems and ways in which they can be resolved.
 Now is the time to start planning and outlining how data will be obtained, stored and utilised within your organisation.